dottxt-ai/demos/holidays-2024/gifter/README.md

 # .gifter

-A Python tool that generates personalized gift ideas using AI language models.
+A Python tool that generates personalized gift ideas using structured generation with language models!
+Powered by holiday cheer and [.txt](https://dottxt.co)!

 ## Description